Chart Color Schemes

 Sunrise Beach features high concentrations of group households, with a fairly typical median household size

 Family households constitute 73.2% of all households, including 32.1% couples with children, 30.3% couples without children, and 10.9% single parent families.
-Non-family households comprise the remaining 26.8%, with lone person households at 21.2% and group households at 5.3%.
-The median household size is 2.5 people, which aligns with the average for the Rest of Queensland.
+Non-family households comprise the remaining 26.8%, with lone person households at 21.2% and group households making up 5.3%.
+The median household size is 2.5 people, aligning with the Regional Queensland average.

 Frequently Asked Questions - Households